MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/e-invoicing-service-administration.md

 ## Azure

-Use Microsoft Azure to create the secrets for the Key Vault and storage account.
-Then use the secrets in the configuration of Electronic invoicing.
+Use Microsoft Azure to create the secrets for the Key Vault and set up storage account.
+Then use the key vault secrets and storage account SAS token in the configuration of Electronic invoicing.

 ## Lifecycle Services

-Use Microsoft Dynamics Lifecycle Services (LCS) to enable the microservices for your LCS deployment project.
+Use Microsoft Dynamics Lifecycle Services (LCS) to enable Electronic invoicing Add-in for your LCS deployment project.

 > [!NOTE]
-> The installation of the microservice in LCS requires at least a Tier 2 virtual machine.
+> The installation of the Add-ins in LCS requires at least a **Tier 2 environment**.
 For more information about environment planning, see [Environment planning](../../fin-ops-core/fin-ops/imp-lifecycle/environment-planning.md).

 ## Regulatory Configuration Services